Yann39/my-crypto-binder/README.md

 ##### Security

-Data is only stored in the local embedded SQLite database.
-Once in the app, data will never be sent over the network to any centralized server.
+Raw data is only stored in the local embedded SQLite database.
+Once in the app, it will never be sent over the network to any centralized server.
+Keys are AES encrypted before storage.

+Android Auto backup is disabled, so application data will not be sent to your Google Drive account.
+If you need to backup your data, please use the backup/restore functionality from the Settings menu.

+The backup/restore functionality writes CSV files to the internal storage in the application-specific directory so it does not require any additional permission.
+Your keys will remain AES encrypted in the backed up file.

 I have planned to use [Android Keystore System](https://developer.android.com/training/articles/keystore.html) in the near future to store the exchange API keys but for the moment I simply used an AES encryption.

 Therefore we cannot guarantee the security of your data as any APK file can be easily decompiled.
-It's up to you to keep your application in safe hands.
+It's up to you to keep your application and related data in safe hands.

 ##### Controlling your personal information